Caldwell Nursery and Botanic Garden

 Zone: 8b-10

 Wonderfully fragrant flowers!
-When in bloom it's wonderful fragrance will fill your garden day and night.
+When in bloom its wonderful fragrance will fill your garden day and night.
 Sweet Almond Verbena is native to Argentina and grows to about 10 feet tall.
 It blooms throughout the summer and fall with with repeated flushes of thin clusters of white flowers attractive to butterflies.
 Sweet Almond is easy to grow, likes full sun and is draught tolerant after becoming established.

 Alternanthera 'Snow on the Mountain'